St Saviour's Priory, Dublin: History

+The priory was later located on Cook Street until around 1698 and then in Bridge Street before moving to a dedicated building on Little Denmark Street around 1780.

+Saint Saviour's, Little Denmark Street

+A church was originally built on Little Denmark Street around 1770.
+The street had been renamed from Liffey Street in 1773.
+The new building was later classically remodelled around 1835 and turned into a school and orphanage following the construction of the new priory in the 1860s.
+The orphanage had moved from nearby number 44 Jervis Street which was also used by the Dominicans and had been donated by Reverend John P Prendergast in return for use of the buildings on Little Denmark Street.

+The schools were further renovated and enlarged in 1909.

+The building was demolished around 1960 and the street was later totally erased to be replaced by the Ilac Centre around 1980.

-St. Saviours Dominick Street
+St. Saviour's, Dominick Street

 The gothic-styled church of St. Saviour's in Dominick Street was built by Irish church architect, J.J.
 McCarthy, building commenced in 1853 and the church was dedicated according to a simple rite on Tuesday, the 17th of January 1861 and opened in 1862.
 The priory was extended and built between 1874 and 1877.
 The church has never been solemnly dedicated, i.e. never consecrated.
 The exterior is Limestone with Portland stone dressing and the interior uses Bath stone.

-St. Saviour's Convent/Priory, was built in 1885 by the architect John Loftus Robinson, supposedly with funds intended to add a spire to the church, the house in which the writer and MP Richard Brinsley Sheridan was born was among the houses on Dorset Street, demolished to make way for the construction.
+St. Saviour's Convent/Priory was built in 1885 by the architect John Loftus Robinson, supposedly with funds intended to add a spire to the church, the house in which the writer and MP Richard Brinsley Sheridan was born was among the houses on Dorset Street, demolished to make way for the construction.
 Originally designed by Robinson as a quadrangle, only three sides were completed.

-The Church Organ was built 1897 by Telford & Telford (the leading Irish organ builders of the nineteenth and earlier twentieth centuries).
+The Church Organ was built in 1897 by Telford & Telford (the leading Irish organ builders of the nineteenth and earlier twentieth centuries).